mpaiva/venus/_pages/resume.md

 - **NTEN - The Nonprofit Technology Conference – March 12-16, 2024 – Portland, OR**
  How to Involve People with Disabilities in the Design Process

-- **39th Annual CSUN Assistive Technology Conference – March 18-22, 2024 – Portland, OR**
+- **39th Annual CSUN Assistive Technology Conference – March 18-22, 2024 – Anaheim, CA**
   - Explore the Power of Accessible Open-Source Reporting Tool
   - Design Tokens for Equitable Data Representation